 Executive and AGM

 Much of the work of the Society is done by its Executive, which meets three or four times a year. if you would like any particular topic brought up for discussion at an Executive meeting please contact me or any member of the Executive Committee.
 Executive Committee elections are held in the spring and all members are invited to be nominated should you wish to become involved.
 The Annual General Meeting is held annually at the Annual Scientific Meeting.
-The next AGM will be held on Thursday 4th July (12.30) at the University of Exeter (during the annual conference).
+The AGM 2022 was held on 6th July 2022 as part of the second day of the Annual Scientific Meeting.
+Papers for the meeting can be found here.

 Membership fees and tax relief